hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 responding to all queries received over TLS just because it has enabled XoT would be equivalent to defining a form of authoritative DoT.
-This specification does not propose that, but it also does not prohibit servers from answering queries other than those directly related to XFR exchanges over TLS.
-Rather we simply outline in later sections:
+This specification does not propose that, but it also does not prohibit servers from answering queries unrelated to XFR exchanges over TLS.
+Rather, this specification simply outlines in later sections:

-* how XoT implementations should utilize EDE codes for queries on TLS connections they are not willing to answer (see (#response-rcodes))
+* how XoT implementations should utilize EDE codes in response to queries on TLS connections they are not willing to answer (see (#response-rcodes))
 * the operational and policy options that a XoT server operator has with regard to managing TLS connections and messages (see (#xot-server-connection-handling))